9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 Try this:

-Write down what you stand for.
-Let it be the filter for how you speak, dress, lead, and show up.
+Let it guide how you speak, dress, lead, and show up.

-And your brand is how you make people feel—before, during, and long after treatment.
+And your brand is how you make people feel — before, during, and long after treatment.

 Let it speak with quiet strength.